xixiaofinland/sf.nvim/README.md

    download to local.

 Sometimes you want to fetch all files of a certain metadata type (Apex class, LWC, Aura, etc.).
 You can list them and fetch all of a specific type.
+Steps:

 1. Retrieve the metadata types by running the user command `SFPullMdType`.
 2. Run `SFListMdTypeToRetrieve` (or `require('sf').list_md_type_to_retrieve()`) to show the